dashpay/docs/docs/user/masternodes/setup-evonode.rst

   Trezor blockchain explorer showing 15 confirmations for collateral transfer

-While we are waiting for 15 confirmations, download the latest version of the Dash Masternode Tool (DMT) from the GitHub releases page `here
+While we are waiting for 15 confirmations, download the latest version of the Dash Masternode Tool (DMT) from the `GitHub releases page
 <https://github.com/Bertrand256/dash-masternode-tool/releases>`__.
 Unzip and run
 the file.
 The following window appears.